 But the emphasis should be on ‘mother’ because that is the real sense of the name, that from her would come all that will live.
 She was the life-giver among humanity—she is the life-spring, we might say.

-So when God had promised them kids, He was not kidding.
-Maybe millions that he could have seen—kids and grandkids and great kids and all those.
+When God had promised them kids, He was not kidding.
+Maybe millions that he could have seen—kids and grandkids and great grandkids and all those.
 So he was hanging on to a real hope there—a hope in life.

 So we understand that under God, even in judgment, there is hope for life.
 Just pick up the principle that is there in Ecclesiastes 9.